-Psoriasis is a disorder that causes flushed, inflamed skin.
-Affected skin may also have raised silvery scales or plaques, although psoriasis may look different on different skin tones.
-There are several types of psoriasis that can affect the skin on the legs.
+Psoriasis is a skin condition that causes discolored, inflamed skin.
+Affected skin may also have raised silvery scales or plaques, although psoriasis may look different depending on skin color.
+Several types of psoriasis can affect the skin on the legs.

-This article will explain the appearance of leg psoriasis and list any differences in appearance according to the type of psoriasis a person may have.
-It will also list causes and triggers as well as treatment options for the condition.
+This article explains the appearance of leg psoriasis and lists differences in appearance according to the type of psoriasis a person may have.
+It also lists causes and triggers as well as treatment options for the condition.

-Plaque psoriasis develops as flushed, inflamed skin and silvery plaques on light skin tones.
-On dark skin tones, psoriasis plaques may appear more purple or grey-colored.
+Plaque psoriasis develops as red, inflamed skin and silvery plaques on light skin.
+On dark skin, psoriasis plaques may appear more purple or gray.
 Patches of inflammation can be darker brown than the surrounding skin.

-Healing psoriasis can cause areas of discoloration, which take 3–12 months to fade.
+Healing psoriasis can cause areas of discoloration, which may take 3–12 months or longer to fade.
 Scratching plaques or picking them off can cause scarring.

 Physicians may use a skin biopsy to help diagnose the condition if the appearance is not typical of the disease.